rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-29-rancher-desktop-2-alpha-2.md

 ## Still an alpha

-This is a preview, so expect rough edges, and don't put it in front of anything you care about.
+This is a preview.
+Expect rough edges, and don't put it in front of anything you care about.
 There's no upgrade path between previews, and Alpha 2 refuses to start against a backend Alpha 1 created.
 Clear the old one first: